How are 2 and 4-year term loans assigned a Prosper Rating?

 What is a "loan through Prosper" and who originates it?

 Loans through Prosper are unsecured loans with a fixed interest rate.
-They’re paid back over a term of either three or five years, unless the borrower chooses to prepay the loan (which can be done with no penalty to the borrower).
+They’re paid back over a term of 2, 3, 4, or 5 years, unless the borrower chooses to prepay the loan (which can be done with no penalty to the borrower).
 They are originated by WebBank, an FDIC-insured, Utah-chartered industrial bank.

 After origination, WebBank sells and assigns the loan to Prosper.
 We sell the loans or payment-dependent Notes to investors.
 For each loan, interest accrues against the principal balance daily.
 Investors are entitled to a portion of the borrower’s accrued interest for all periods after the loan is purchased from WebBank.